 Mission Statement: The Estacada Farmers Market serves as a marketplace to provide fresh, locally grown food, plants, and unique arts and crafts in support of the local community, agriculture and small businesses.

 The Board of Directors/Steering Committee governs the Estacada Farmers Market.
 Daily management of the market, vendors, entertainment schedules, fundraisers, special events and all other market activities are supervised by the Steering Committee.
 The Steering Committee is made up of the On-Site Market Managers.

 Market Time and Season

-The Estacada Farmers Market will be OPEN for business each Saturday from 10:00 a.m. thru 2:00 p.m., the first Saturday in May through the last Saturday in September.
+The Estacada Farmers Market will be OPEN to sell for business each Saturday from 10:00 a.m. thru 2:00 p.m., the first Saturday in May through the last Saturday in September.
 Vendors have the option to open their booth early (not prior to 7 a.m.) and close late (up until closing time of Wade Creek House Antiques or with permission from Bill and/or Becky McFarland), if desired.

 Market day governance shall be the sole responsibility and at the discretion of the days assigned On-Site Market Manager.
 Each market date will have an assigned Market Manager and the Manager will post a sign in their booth indicating this responsibility.

 The market reserves the right to: limit the number of spaces assigned to a vendor, prohibit the sale of any product, enforce the rules and codes of conduct of the market, and to inspect all vendor facilities.
 The Market Manager may also close the market early or cancel all together if weather conditions are extreme and present a danger to the public.